 So you have landed the job and your company says that the attire is Business Casual.
 How do you dress on that first day in the office?
-And how do you maintain a professional demeanor without feeling stuffed into suits and pinched into heels?

-It’s better to be safe on your first day and dress a bit nicer.
+When it comes to what is business casual at a new job, it’s better to be safe on your first day and dress a bit nicer.
 This shows that you respect your new position and company.
 You don’t want to arrive in a suit and hose, but if you are torn between the chino capris or the lined suiting trousers, go with the latter.

 Suggestions for Outfits:

-- Tailored button-down shirt and lined trousers with boots, mules or pumps.
+- A tailored button-down shirt and lined trousers with boots, mules or pumps.
 The shirt should meet in the middle.
 Do a sit-down check to ensure it doesn’t gape open.
 If it does, put a safety pin inside where it cannot be seen, but keeps the clothing secure.
 Pants should not be tight.
 If they hug the top of the bum, that’s not bad.
 If they hug the sides and bottom, they are best kept for nights out with the girls.
 As for shoes, be safe and wear a closed-toe pair.
 Ensure they are not scuffed, torn or run-down.

-- Sweater or twinset with lined trousers or skirt.
+- Sweater or twinset with lined trousers or skirts.
 Keep the color a bit more subtle – not always the best to start your career in a lime green silk scoop neck.
 You will be forever remembered by your sweater, not your attributes.
 As with the above outfit suggestion, try to keep the clothes tailored but not tight.
 Again, consider a closed-toe shoe.
 Your skirt should come just above the knee or longer.
 Miniskirts are not work appropriate, no matter how casual the atmosphere.
 It is perfectly acceptable to consider that Business Casual equals No Stockings.
 If you prefer them, it’s is totally fine, but not required.

 So you have felt out the environment, you have seen people wear khakis, cropped pants, sleeveless tops and open-toed shoes without a blink of an eye.
 How do you know what in your closet is appropriate and what should be left for the weekend?

-No-Nos No Matter the Office Culture:
+Fashion No-Nos No Matter the Office Culture

 - Spaghetti straps (unless under a jacket/cardigan and the cover is NEVER removed)